 The Museum houses artifacts and equipment on 4 different levels.
 The galleries are filled to the brim with items dating back to the start of warfare in history.

-Where are they located in the Hudson Valley?
+Where in the Hudson Valley are they located?

 After passing some homes and businesses, you enter the area of West Point, NY.